ckkhot/ckkhot/README.md

 After 5 exciting years in digital marketing strategy and operations, I found my way into the analytics rabbit hole — from the west coast of India to the west-most coast of the world.

 Along the way, I’ve delivered global product launches, led marketing campaigns, built AI-first MVPs, and engineered machine learning models.
-From campaign execution to product roadmaps, and from learning code to building recommendation systems.
+From campaign execution to product roadmaps, and from learning code to building recommendation engines.
 I’ve loved doing everything, everywhere — just not all at once.

 I'm a product of my past as a project manager and a future as a founder so I'm highly organized, and extremely result-oriented.
 I thrive at the intersection of **marketing, product, and analytics**, and I’m currently seeking my next adventure in the heart of Silicon Valley.